On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Result

-By comparing \eqref{eq:capacity_n_coh} and \eqref{eq:capacity_coh}, we see that $\underline{\I}(\rho)/\T$ is, up to a $\mathcal{O}_\rho(1)$ term, equal to $(1-1/\T) \C_{c}(\rho)$.
-Further observe that $\tilde{\U}/\T^2$ corresponds to the dispersion one obtains by transmitting one pilot symbol per coherence block to estimate the fading coefficient, and by then transmitting $\T-1$ symbols per coherence block over a coherent fading channel.
-This suggests the heuristic that, at high SNR, one pilot symbol per coherence block suffices to achieve both capacity and channel dispersion.
-However, this heuristic may be misleading since it is \emph{prima facie} unclear whether one pilot symbol per coherence block suffices to obtain a fading estimate that is (almost) perfect.
-A more refined analysis of the maximum coding rate achievable with pilot assisted transmission has been recently performed by \"Ostman \emph{et al.} \cite{Ostman_2018}.
+By comparing \eqref{eq:capacity_coh_hsnr} and \eqref{eq:capacity_n_coh}, we see that $\underline{\I}(\T,\rho)/\T$ is, up to terms that vanish as $\rho\to\infty$ and $\T\to\infty$, equal to $(1-1/\T) \C_{c}(\rho)$.
+Similarly, by comparing \eqref{eq:disp_noncoh_yeah} and \eqref{eq:disp_coh_yeah}, we observe that $\tilde{\U}(\T)/\T^2$ corresponds to the dispersion one obtains by transmitting one pilot symbol per coherence block to estimate the fading coefficient and by then transmitting $\T-1$ symbols per coherence block over a coherent fading channel.
+This suggests the heuristic that, at high SNR, one pilot symbol per coherence block should be transmitted to achieve both capacity and channel dispersion.
+However, this heuristic may be misleading since it is \emph{prima facie} unclear whether one pilot symbol per coherence block suffices to obtain a fading estimate of sufficient accuracy.
+A more refined analysis of the maximum coding rate achievable with pilot-assisted transmission has been recently performed by \"Ostman \emph{et al.} \cite{Ostman_2018}.

-Further observe that, as $\T$ tends to infinity, $\underline{\I}(\rho)/\T$ converges to $\C_{c}(\rho)$ and $\tilde{\U}/\T^2$ converges to $\V_{c}(\rho)$.
-Thus, as the coherence interval grows to infinity, both capacity and channel dispersion of the noncoherent block-fading channel converge to the corresponding quantities for the coherent channel.
-This agrees with the intuition that the cost of estimating the channel vanishes as the coherence interval tends to infinity.